tikal86/tikal86.github.io/about.md

 In my spare time I play tennis and golf
 When I am not doing that I work on hobby programming projects

+At the moment I am into Reactive Programming (frontend and backend) and functional programming in the frontend wit Elm.